Kansas University Heritage and Traditions

 Contact: Chris Meiers, Registrar/ Assistant Dean of Students or Alyssa Koinzan, Associate Registrar Student Center -Room 3001, Mail Stop 4029, The University of Kansas -Medical Center, 3901 Rainbow Boulevard Kansas City, Kansas 66160-7190 (913) 588-7055

-Medical, nursing, and other students in clinical courses are covered by malpractice insurance when they enter the school of medicine, allied health, or nursing until the appropriate degree is granted with the following exceptions:
+Medical, nursing, and other students in clinical courses are covered by malpractice insurance when they enter the school of medicine, health professions, or nursing until the appropriate degree is granted with the following exceptions:

 For specifics regarding coverage, contact Instutional Finance and Administration, R. Michael Keeble.